exercism/php/README.md

 - Follow the [PSR-2] coding style (xPHP uses a slightly [modified] version of [PSR-2]).
 - Follow the [contributing guide].
-- Add `$this->markTestSkipped();` to all but the first test.
-This will allow the user to pass one test at a time.
-- Add all but the first test to the group `skipped` with the [@group annotation], the provided phpunit.xml will exclude this group so the user can pass one test a time.

 ## License